kabirbaidhya/boss/README.md

 Special Thanks to [Shirish Shikhrakar](https://github.com/sshikhrakar) for the Logo.

 ## Contributing
-Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugs and improvements.
+All kinds of contributions are welcome.
+Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose PRs, report bugs and improvements.

 ## Change Log
 Check the [CHANGELOG](CHANGELOG.md) for full release history.